Back to Delaware

 Who It Names or Affects

-• The Governor of Delaware
+• The Governor and the Executive Branch

-• The General Assembly (legislature) of Delaware
+• The Delaware General Assembly (House of Representatives and Senate)

 Terms To Know